shiv9604/Code_Files-Daily-Learnings-Devlopement-/12_Learnings/5_Angular/Angular.md

     2. That passed arguement will be come in **..args array** which is `...args: number[]`.
-    3. You need to take the arguement value by using const or let and we are multiplied the value with the value.
+    3. You need to take the arguement value by using array destructuring and we are multiplied the value with the value.
     ```
     const[x]= args;
     return value*x;